SANZIDA10/Numerical_Lab/README.md

 #### Polynomial Theory

-Curve fitting is the process of finding a mathematical function that best approximates a set of data points.
+A polynomial equation is an equation formed by variables and coefficients, where the highest power of the variable is a non-negative integer.
 In polynomial curve fitting, we fit a polynomial of degree m to n data points (xi, yi).

 Steps:
 1. Collect data points: